 - 1. Submit one essay

-- 2. sit two tests
+- 2. Deliver one seminar presentation

+- 3. Sit the examination

-- 3. attend a minimum of six tutorials.
+- 4. attend a minimum of seven tutorials.

 Workload

 The university recommends that 200 hours over the trimester, inclusive of lectures and tutorials and examination preparation, be given to a 20-point course in order to maintain satisfactory progress.